Structure and coloring of a family of ($P_7, C_5$)-free graphs: Introduction

 \section{Introduction}

-All graphs considered in this paper are finite and simple.
-We follow \cite{BM08} for undefined notations and terminologies.
+We only consider finite and simple graphs, and follow \cite{BM08} for undefined notations.
 As usual, $P_t$ and $C_t$ denote a path and a cycle on $t$ vertices, respectively.
-Let $G$ be a graph, let $v\in V(G)$, and let $X$ and $Y$ be two subsets of $V(G)$.
-We say that $v$ is {\em complete} to $X$ if $v$ is adjacent to all vertices of $X$, say that $v$ is {\em anticomplete} to $X$ if $v$ is adjacent to no vertex of $X$, and say that $X$ is complete (resp. anticomplete) to $Y$ if each vertex of $X$ is complete (resp. anticomplete) to $Y$.
+Let $G$ be a graph, and $X$ and $Y$ be two disjoint subsets of $V(G)$.
+Let $E(X, Y)$ denote the set of edges between $X$ and $Y$.
+We say that $X$ is complete (resp. anticomplete) to $Y$ if $|E(X, Y)|=|X||Y|$ (resp. $|E(X, Y)|=0$).